openshift/training/docs/05-infrastructure-nodes.md

       sigs.k8s.io/cluster-api-machineset: 190125-3-worker-us-west-1b
 ```

-In this case, the cluster name/ID is `190125-3` and there is an additional
+In this case, the cluster name is `190125-3` and there is an additional
 label for the whole set.

 ### Template Metadata